jkalsi1985/brit_insurance_task/test scenarios_for_search_page.md

 ## Tests

-### Search for "IFRS 17" and validate result in drop down menu
+### Search for "IFRS 17" and validate the results from the drop down menu

 Note: I've attempted to automate this test but the test kept failing due to cant get to click on search button to open search bar.